fashberg/WThermostatBeca/README.md

 **Air Conditioning:**

 The BAC-002/BAC-1000 does not support auto mode.
-The Device (MCU) cannoy not switch between heating, cooling or fan automatically.
+The Device (MCU) can not switch automatically between heating, cooling or fan mode.

 To Switch between Automatic Scheduling and Manual Mode we use 'holdState' with the following mode: 'scheduler' and 'manual', combined with mode 'eco'.
 If you choose 'None' it disables 'eco' and device jumps back to last mode (scheduler/manual).